 Are you concerned if you exercise too much?
+What are the side effects of excessive exercise?

 Most of us agree that exercise is crucial for the body, brain, and heart health.

-With more physical activity, we can prevent the onset of diseases, improve cognitive abilities, and cardiovascular health.
+With more physical activity, we can prevent the onset of diseases, and improve cognitive abilities, and cardiovascular health.

 Some studies have shown that moderate exercise in the long term, provides more benefits than intense workouts.